 The 5 Ws is a set of questions that are used in information gathering or problem-solving.

-As you can tell, they are the most basic and broad questions you could think of, but each answer can be used like a broad brush stroke on a canvas.
-They help build your backstory from the ground-up.
+As you can tell, they are the most basic and broad questions you could think of, but each answer can be used as a broad brush stroke on a canvas.
+They help build your backstory from the ground up.

 In essence, you’ll use the 5 Ws to create a great D&D character backstory in the same that you could use writing prompts and character generators.
 Ask yourself each question and what they might be referring to.
 After all, each question could give you completely different answers depending on the basic outline you’ve already made.

 Who am I?
 Who is my biggest influence?
 These both use the same W, but each one sparks a completely different idea.

 Everyone has a quirk or a mannerism.
 I’ve talked about how they can make your villains more interesting and relatable.
 Your PCs are no exception to this.
 You want your character to feel more real and three-dimensional.
 That’s what makes for great characters.

 Adding a simple quirk or mannerism to your character is easy particularly because you can pull them from your own real-life experiences.
 For example, I have a habit of getting excited when I talk about something I’m passionate about and will over-explain things and speak very quickly.
 That’s a quirk!

 Your character could have had some problems with authority in their background.
 This could make them nervous around city guards or they may be more likely to butt-heads with authority figures.